Seal Pupping Weekly Update

 Weather takes toll on marine wildlife

-The relentless, bitterly cold easterly winds during March have has a deadly toll on marine wildlife.
+The relentless, bitterly cold easterly winds during March had a deadly toll on marine wildlife.

 Prolonged strong easterly winds and tidal currents have caused wrecks of vast numbers of marine animals and birds.
 Billions of immature razorshells, thousands of sea urchins, starfish, cuttlefish bones, hornwrack and seaweed, and dead harbour porpoises have been washed up.